 Engage the community when adopting changes to or implementing goals, policies, and regulations related to climate change impacts within the Comprehensive Plan and development code.
 Provide ample opportunities for public input to improve amendments and strengthen community buy-in.

 Create an interdepartmental climate team to lead and coordinate climate action across County departments.
-This team will ensure the integration of climate change and environmental justice in all operations.
+This team will ensure the integration of climate action, mitigation, adaptation, and environmental justice in all operations.

-Develop a robust vetting framework for the annual San Juan County budgeting process to integrate climate adaptation strategies that prioritize sustainable infrastructure and reduce vulnerabilities to climate-related hazards while considering carbon footprint of all capital improvement projects.
+Develop a robust vetting framework for the annual San Juan County budgeting process to integrate climate action, mitigation, and adaptation strategies that prioritize sustainable infrastructure and reduce vulnerabilities to climate-related hazards while considering carbon footprint of all capital improvement projects.

+Inventory available regulatory tools to carry out the foregoing, and seek any additional tools from the Legislature.

 GOAL 2.
 Collaborate with the community, Tribes, community-based organizations, and public agencies on meaningful climate action, while committing to county and community-wide efforts through funding, monitoring, and transparent progress reporting.